 It is important and necessary to go to therapy to work on these wounds.

-CHILDHOOD WOUNDS AND THEIR SCARS IN ADULT
+CHILDHOOD WOUNDS AND THEIR SCARS IN ADULTHOOD

 Our childhood is so important that the experiences lived in this stage determine our quality of life when we are adults.